QUICK SUMMARY:

 It’s no secret that most business decisions these days are data-driven, and it’s especially true in marketing.
 Whether it’s using data to create new strategies or analyzing a campaign’s metrics to determine its effectiveness, marketing initiatives live and die by the numbers and data produced.

-As data pipelines increase data flows while bringing all the data together in one place, it makes it easier for you to drill down on that data.
+As data pipelines increase data flows while bringing all the information from your data lake in one place, it makes it easier for you to drill down on that data.
 And since it also cleans up that data for increased accuracy and reliability, this inevitably leads to better insights and better business decisions.

 At the end of the day, the quality of your decisions is based not only on the quality of the data but also on the quality of the analysis itself.